 Sean Pettit's sophomore Pro Model ski from K2.
 Another fun collaboration with Sean to make his dream ski come to life.
 We set forth on the cobra as a continuation of the 'predator' animals theme.
-I worked closely with the darkroom magicians to develop a few custom inks for this ski to really make it shine.
+After illustrating the snake, I worked closely with the darkroom magicians to develop a few custom inks for this ski to really make it shine.
 Devil is in the details.

 A little exploration in badge design and thick vector lines.
 A nod to the Pacific Northwest.

 60 plus pages of all things Snowbird.
-I worked closely with Director of Marketing, the Assistant Director of Marketing, and writer/editor Julia Partain to build the latest magazine version for the storied Utah resort.
+I worked closely with Director of Marketing, the Assistant Director of Marketing, and writer/editor Julia Partain to design and build out the latest magazine version for the storied Utah resort.

 -MORE TO COME-